Do you need a Photographer Visa for the USA?

 Further delay may be caused where either additional documentation is required or you need to seek a waiver of ineligibility, for example, where you have been convicted of a criminal offence.

-It is therefore always best to take expert legal advice before you travel, rather than risking being refused entry at the border and potentially impacting your ability to fulfil a project or even future US immigration applications.
+It is therefore always best to take expert legal advice before you travel, rather than risking being refused entry at the border and potentially impacting your ability to fulfil a project to make future US immigration applications.

 This article does not constitute direct legal advice and is for informational purposes only.